weijunping111/RDG-TMI/README.md

 CUDA==11.8

+Cite our article if any of the code or data are used.

-Ke Chen, Huan Han, Junping Wei and Yimin Zhang.
-A novel few-shot learning framework for supervised diffeomorphic image registration network.
-IEEE Transactions on Medical Imaging.
+K. Chen, H. Han, J. Wei and Y. Zhang, "A novel few-shot learning framework for supervised diffeomorphic image registration network," in IEEE Transactions on Medical Imaging, doi: 10.1109/TMI.2025.3585199.
 __Framework__

 <div align="center">